yourwebmaker/cqrs.nu-php/README.md

 ### Todo
 ##### Domain
-- [ ] Do not allow to enter negative numbers on total to order;
+- [ ] Do not allow entering negative numbers on total to order;
 #### Application
 - [ ] Move code out of controllers to Handlers
 - [ ] Refactor \Cafe\UserInterface\Web\Controller\TabController::order